 The Executive Secretary is hereby authorized to seek and hire the translation and interpretation services required, consistent with this decision.

-The Commission shall allocate in the annual budget the necessary funds for the English and Spanish translation and interpretation services needed for the implementatioin of this decision.
+The Commission shall allocate in the annual budget NZ$ ….(equal to US$20.000)for the English and Spanish interpretation services needed for the implementation of this decision.
+For the purposes of translation of documents, the sum of ……..
+NZ$ (equal to US$10.000) shall be allocated.

+It is further decided to create a fund, administered by the Secretariat, with voluntary contributions obtained from Members, CNCPs, or from national and international bodies or entities with the purpose of strenghteing the financial capacity of the Commission for ensuring interpretation and translation into Spanish language.

 This decision does not modify Rule 10 of Procedure, nor does it prejudice the use of other languages in accordance with such Rule.